Research award: Policy and Evaluation 2019

 Please note that all applications must be submitted online.

 IDRC is one of the world’s leaders in generating new knowledge to meet global challenges.
 We offer a number of research awards providing a unique opportunity to enhance research skills and gain a fresh perspective on crucial development issues.
 These one‐year, paid, in‐house programs of training and mentorship allow award holders to pursue their research goals and work in one of IDRC’s dynamic program or division teams.

-IDRC’s Policy and Evaluation division enables the Centre to position itself strategically and as an important partner in Canada’s international development efforts.
-It also supports corporate accountability and facilitates the Centre’s learning from successes and challenges.
+IDRC’s Policy and Evaluation Division enables the Centre to position itself strategically and as an important partner in Canada’s international development efforts, and supports corporate accountability and facilitates the Centre’s learning from successes and challenges.
 It delivers services to the Centre in four areas: strategic scanning, analysis, and advice; federal liaison and coordination; strategic and annual planning and reporting; and monitoring and evaluation.

 - Focus on evaluation and monitoring approaches appropriate for IDRC programming.